mdolab/MACH-Aero/machAeroTutorials/aero_adflow.rst

     :start-after: # rst Run ADflow
     :end-before: # rst Create polar arrays

-Running the solver is very simple, it only requires an AeroProblem to run.
-The function evaluation is done separately from the solution.
-We pass a dictionary to ADflow and it will populate it with the prescribed functions.
-We can request additional functions with the ``evalFuncs`` parameter.
+The solver is run the same way it was for the airfoil analysis.
-Finally we print out the requested functions on the root proc.
+We print out the requested functions on the root proc.

 Generating Drag Polars
 ----------------------